Inside BNY's plans to upgrade Eliza, its generative AI platform

 The bank has embedded safeguards around information security, third-party governance, vulnerability management, identity and access management, and data loss prevention, Pattanaik said.

-At the model level, the bank manages risk by applying a set of key principles, including fairness (screening for bias); ethical usage; transparency (clarity on how models generate answers, including sources of information); and data privacy, he noted.
+At the model level, the bank manages risk by applying a set of key principles, including fairness (screening for bias); ethical usage; transparency (clarity on how models generate answers, including sources of information); and data privacy, he said.

 Before any use case is put into production, the bank employs an official governance process to design, build and operate it.
 Human-in-the-loop and other oversight mechanisms (including "challenge agents") are also used, according to Pattanaik.